 Once your Class 2 NIC liability has been established, it will continue for as long as you are ordinarily self-employed.
 This means that you will still remain liable for Class 2 NICs during holiday weeks, weeks when you do not do any self-employed work and weeks when you do not earn anything from self-employment.

 If you cease self-employment, your liability to pay Class 2 NICs will end on the Saturday of the week in which you ceased to be self-employed.
-If you gave up self-employment on Thursday 10 March 2016, for example, your liability would have ended on Saturday 12 March 2016 and you would still have had to pay Class 2 NICs for that whole week.
+For example, if you gave up self-employment on Thursday 11th March 2021, for example, your liability would have ended on Saturday 13th March 2021 and you would still have had to pay Class 2 NICs for that whole week.

-In most tax years there are 52 contribution weeks.
-If your self-employment profits are over the Small Profits Threshold, FreeAgent will automatically calculate your Class 2 NI liability for you based on 52 weeks, as shown below.
-However, you can override this amount if you know it to be incorrect (i.e. if you have been self-employed for fewer than 52 weeks during the tax year).
+HMRC guidance advises to include 53 weeks worth of contributions unless the tax year lasts 52 weeks to the day, which 2020/21 does not.
+If your self-employment profits are over the Small Profits Threshold, FreeAgent will automatically calculate your Class 2 NI liability for you based on 53 weeks, as shown below.
+However, you can override this amount if you know it to be incorrect (i.e. if you have been self-employed for fewer than 53 weeks during the tax year).

 If your self-employment profits are below the Small Profits Threshold you can still volunteer to pay Class 2 NICs.
 If you want to do this, select ‘Yes’ in the section shown above and FreeAgent will calculate the amount you owe based on 53 contribution weeks.